foop/scripts/README.md

 Some personal useful scripts that serve me well.

-Note I do not guarantee that any software works at all, nor do I promise that this software will not harm your computer nor any of your files.
+Note I do not guarantee that any software works at all, nor do I promise that this software will not harm your computer or any of your files.

 All software released in this repository will be released under the GNU General Public License Version 3.
 A file containing more detailed information